Skip to main content

 Crispy Chickpea Secrets

 The key to truly crispy chickpeas: dry them thoroughly with paper towels, removing any loose skins that cause sogginess.
-Spread in a single layer with space between each chickpea—overcrowding steams instead of roasts.
+Spread in a single layer with space between each chickpea.
+Overcrowding steams instead of roasts.
 Shake the pan halfway through cooking.
 They'll crisp more as they cool.
-Store leftover roasted chickpeas in an open container at room temperature—refrigerating makes them soft.
+Store leftover roasted chickpeas in an open container at room temperature.
+Refrigerating makes them soft.

 Make-Ahead & Storage

 Roast chickpeas and sweet potato up to 3 days ahead; store separately at room temperature (chickpeas) and refrigerated (sweet potato).
-The tahini dressing keeps for 1 week refrigerated—it thickens when cold, so thin with water before drizzling.
+The tahini dressing keeps for 1 week refrigerated.
+It thickens when cold, so thin with water before drizzling.
 Prep tofu and edamame up to 4 days ahead.
 Assemble bowls fresh to maintain texture contrast between crispy and creamy elements.

 Protein Swaps

 Not a tofu fan?
 Swap for an extra half-can of chickpeas or 2 hard-boiled eggs (adds 12g protein).
 Tempeh works well cubed and roasted alongside the sweet potato.
 For more protein, add 2 tablespoons hemp hearts (6g protein) or a handful of pumpkin seeds.
 The bowl is naturally vegan and gluten-free as written.
+Dice into 1/2-inch cubes for even distribution.